vasilyev-maksim/p5-experiments/README.md

 # ✅ DONE

+- refactor oscillateBetween (or better signature)
+- auto-select first preset by default
 - fix links to sketches on prod (`base` config is ignored)
 - pillars
   - add ending style for pillars (round, triangle, polygon)